Andereoo/TkinterWeb/docs/source/javascript.rst

 To run embedded scripts as Python code instead of JavaScript, simply use the parameters ``javascript_enabled=True`` and ``javascript_backend="python"`` when creating your HTML widget.
 Ensure you are running code you trust.

-Like normal JavaScript code, by default scripts can access the ``document`` property and events can also access the ``this`` property.
+Like normal JavaScript code, by default scripts can access the ``document`` property and inline event callbacks can also access the ``this`` property.
 You will still need to register objects if you want the document's scripts to be able to access other functions, classes or variables.

 That's it!